The Ray-Way Tarp kit

 The Tarp Offers a Wider Selection of Camping Choices

-Virginia: Ray's 1P tarp on the AT, 2010 in early season.
-A soft bed of dried leaves makes for a very comfortable night's rest.
+Virginia: Ray's 1P tarp on his 3rd A.T. hike.
+In early season a soft bed of dried leaves makes for a very comfortable night's rest.

 More Living Space

-Not including the beaks, the two-person tarp shelters an area 106" long by 92" wide when pitched with a roof slope of 30 degrees.
+Not including the beaks, the two-person tarp shelters an area 106" long by 92" wide.

 Our one-person tarp shelters the same length, and 75" wide.
-As an example, for someone 20" wide at the shoulders (which is my own measurement) this tarp would give them 27" of additional coverage to either side.
-This shelter would be more than three times their width!
+As an example, for someone 20" wide at the shoulders (which is my measurement) this tarp gives 27" of additional coverage to either side.
+This shelter would be more than three times the person's width.

-If you cannot find a camping place this wide, which would be very rare, simply pitch the tarp with a steeper slope to its roof, so that the sides don't spread out as much.
+If you cannot find a camping place this wide, which would be rare, simply pitch the tarp with a steeper roof slope, so that the sides don't spread out as much.

 I Much Prefer to Camp in the Rain with a Tarp rather than a Tent

 Normally, one pitches the tarp higher, with the ridge further above the ground, for better ventilation.
-But in stormy weather the tarp is pitched lower, with tarp's sides close to the ground for better protection.
-This is a simple matter of raising or lowering the ridge, then adjusting the side spread narrower or wider by lengthening or shortening the side lines.
+But in stormy weather whipped with strong winds, the tarp is pitched lower, with tarp's sides close to the ground for better protection.
+This is a simple matter of raising or lowering the ridge, then adjusting the side spread narrower or wider by repositioning the stakes a few inches away from the tarp, or towards the tarp.

 Also, the lower the pitch, the more the beaks angle downwards to help shelter the interior.
 And if the wind is blowing rain into the tarp's interior, one can fit a Bat-Wing (Tarp-Door).